dsmsuite/dsmsuite.github.io/user_guide.md

 ## DSM Viewer
 The DSM viewer reads the DSM file and visualizes the element hierarchy and dependencies.

+## Compare Tool
+Can compare two dsi model files and reports the deltas.

+C:\Program Files\DsmSuite\Comparer\DsmSuite.Analyzer.Compare.exe <file1>.xml <file2>.dsi.

+Note: The compare tool reports added/removed elements and relations.
+The order of the two files does not matter, because they are sorted on timestamp.

 ## Logging

 The tooling supports the following log levels: